Authentication

 Getting Started

-For complete details on implementing OAuth 2.0 authentication with Truss, including:
+For complete details on implementing authentication with Truss, including:

 - Prerequisites and obtaining OAuth credentials